bkvellanki/fabric-deploy/README.md

 need to do should be identical.

     sudo apt-get update

+    sudo apt-get install docker.io or sudo apt-get install docker-ce On production systems, you should install a specific version of Docker CE instead of always using the latest.
+This output is truncated.
+List the available versions.
+    apt-cache madison docker-ce
+    docker-ce | 17.06.0~ce-0~ubuntu | https://download.docker.com/linux/ubuntu xenial/stable amd64 Packages

     sudo apt-get install python-dev python-pip libssl-dev libffi-dev -y sudo pip install --upgrade pip
     sudo pip install six==1.10.0